Obscuretone/obscuretone.github.io/posts/sportsball.md

 This approach involved letting the site do the heavy lifting.
 It was a workaround to deal with the limitations of the existing system and provided a way to interact with the data without needing to refactor the existing, overly complex codebase.

-## It's not about being the best.
-It's about being better than you were yesterday. – Anonymous
+## "It's not about being the best.
+It's about being better than you were yesterday."
+## – Anonymous

 When it came time to upgrade the PHP version to 5.6, the situation took another bizarre turn.
 Magic quotes, a feature deprecated in PHP 5.3, was deeply ingrained in the codebase.
 The system relied on magic quotes for input sanitization, which meant that simply turning off this feature would break the application.
 To address this, I had to write a `fake_magic_quotes` function to replicate the old behavior.
 This function was automatically included at the top of every page, ensuring that even as we updated the PHP version, the codebase continued to operate as if magic quotes were still active.